 By introducing a visible laser sight, be it red or green, the desire to shoot the light versus the appropriate part of the target is lessened tremendously.
 The subconscious desire to shoot toward the beam of the flashlight seems to be overcome by the presence of an intense aiming point.

-Sights to See Absent a visible laser, the next best thing is to have iron sights that you can actually see in the dark.
+Absent a visible laser, the next best thing is to have iron sights that you can actually see in the dark.
 A tritium insert in the front sight helps a great deal.
 Remember, the front sight is the most important one.
 If you have more light-emitting material in the rear sight than the front, it defeats the purpose.

 Minus tritium, the front sight of your defensive firearm should reflect what ambient light is available.
 Gold beads, fiber-optic inserts and even white paint are better alternatives than a plain black front sight.
 Whatever the design, the front sight should stand out from the rest of the gun, not blend in with it.
 The Big Dot and Standard Dot front sights from XS Sight Systems are excellent examples.